 Most of the province doesn’t have any kind of road access.
 A lot of towns and communities rely on ships and planes to get around and these can be fairly expensive.
 Locally most people either use snowmobiles or dog sleds.

-If you want to buy or to rent a house then it will cost you a lot of money.
+If you want to buy or rent a house then it will cost you a lot of money.
 Generally speaking, a plot of land is cheap, but building anything is extremely expensive as everything has to be flown in.
 The further away from the southern parts you get the more expensive it is to build or to buy a house.

 The cost of living in Nunavut is high, everything has to be imported and some areas only get supplies a couple of times per month and only if the weather allows it.
 There are no malls or big grocery stores, most of the shops are small and extremely expensive.
 In some areas, you can shop online and get the needed supplies delivered in a couple of days, but for the vast majority of the province, this is not an option.

 Nunavut has an unemployment rate of 14.6% which is well above Canada’s national average of 6.9%.
 Nunavut doesn’t produce a lot of things and manufacturing here is extremely hard due to the costs of shipping.
-The minimum wage is at $13 which is above its neighboring province the Northwestern Territories.
+The minimum wage is $13 which is above its neighboring province the Northwestern Territories.
 The biggest industries are mining, fishing, hunting, and arts.
-Tourism is increasing every year, but it will take a long time until it makes a significant portion of the local economy, mostly because getting to Nunavut is extremely expensive.
+Tourism is increasing every year, but it will take a long time until it makes up a significant portion of the local economy, mostly because getting to Nunavut is extremely expensive.

 The most common natural disasters in Nunavut are avalanches, floods, blizzards, and landslides.
 The most commonly occurring ones are blizzards, which can last several days and you will probably not be able to leave your home during that time.